vcato/practical_tdd/README.md

 ## Example 2: Multi-Location (The "Flag" Toggle)

 When your fix touches multiple locations, commenting and uncommenting becomes error-prone.
-Using flags let's you turn a single variable on and off to perform multiple changes.
+Using flags lets you turn a single variable on and off to perform multiple changes.

 ### 1. The Baseline